6.2. Lesson: Feature Topology¶

 6.2.6.
 Follow Along: Tool: Reshape Features¶

-Left-click inside the Bontebok National Park to start drawing a polygon.
+Left-click inside the polygon to start drawing.

-Right-click to finish marking points:
+Right-click to finish the shape:

 This will give a result similar to: